Model Configuration Variables

 MODELS_GWDG_META_LLAMA_3_1_8B_INSTRUCT_ACTIVE=true

-Tool Configuration Variables
+Tool Capability Variables

 MODELS_{PROVIDER}_{MODEL_ID}_TOOLS_{TOOL_NAME}=true|false

-FILE_UPLOAD Tool
+FILE_UPLOAD

 MODELS_OPENAI_GPT5_TOOLS_FILE_UPLOAD=false